-- encouraged to promote this scholarship opportunity to their faculty and staff members, as well as to partner institutions from the eligible countries/territories.
+- promote this scholarship opportunity to their faculty and staff members, as well as to partner institutions from the eligible countries/territories;

-Candidates interested in this scholarship program should contact their home institution to:
+Candidates interested in this scholarship program should:

-- make their interest known;
+- make their interest known to their home institution;

-- find out if there is an existing institutional collaboration or exchange agreement with a Canadian institution; and
+- find out if there is an existing institutional collaboration or exchange agreement between their home institution and a Canadian institution;

-Non-Canadian post-secondary institutions from eligible countries/territories
+Post-secondary institutions from eligible countries/territories

 - communicate with partner institutions in Canada to confirm or explore institutional collaborations and exchange agreements;